massbays-tech/MassWateR/README.md

 * [MassWateR outlier checks](https://massbays-tech.github.io/MassWateR/articles/outlierchecks.html): Information on evaluating outliers in the results data for surface water quality.
 * [MassWateR analysis functions](https://massbays-tech.github.io/MassWateR/articles/analysis.html): Information on using the analysis functions to evaluate trends, summaries, and maps in the results data for surface water quality.
 * [Modifying plots](https://massbays-tech.github.io/MassWateR/articles/modifying.html): A short tutorial on modifying plots created with MassWateR.
+* [Water Quality Exchange output](https://massbays-tech.github.io/MassWateR/articles/wqx.html): Information on generating output that will facilitate upload of data to the EPA Water Quality Exchange

 ## Issues and suggestions